Be at the forefront of digital design

 CMN311 Industry Project 1: Communication, Creativity and Design

 CMN312 Industry Internship 1: Communication, Creativity and Design

 Elective courses (8) 96 units

-Select 8 elective courses from either faculty (Arts, Business and Law) or (Science, Health, Education and Engineering).
+Select 8 elective courses from the undergraduate elective course options.
 Students are strongly encouraged to use their electives to complete courses in the available Design disciplines.

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.

 Total units: 288

 This recommended study sequence ONLY represents the CURRENT program structure.
 Students in previous structures should use this sequence to inform order of courses and current course details.
 For courses in your commencing structure not included in the current sequence, search the course code for current course offerings and requisites.

 In order to graduate you must: